werpu/mona-dish/README.md

   to open monadish for rjxs in both directions to be able to combine both frameworks easily
-* RXJS forward connectivity enabled via iterable implementation! you can basially now use streams as iterables
+* RXJS forward connectivity enabled via iterable implementation! you can basically now use streams as iterables